LaPlazesDemon/MusicMosaic/README.md

 ---
 # Current Capbilities
-At the very moment this is a MVP release.
+At the current moment this is an MVP release.
 It only accepts a Spotify song link and returns the song data and a link to the same song in Apple Music

 **Supported Music Services**
 - Spotify